Improving Embedded Knowledge Graph Multi-hop Question Answering by introducing Relational Chain Reasoning

 \subsection{Experiment Setting}

-As we know, hyperparameter choices have a significant impact on the model's final performance.
+As we know, hyperparameter choices have a significant impact on the model's final performance \cite{electronics3zuojwq,cvtassd1zuojwq,zzm2022ijannconfere}.
 Our optimal model hyperparameter configuration is summarized as follows.
-All the LSTM modules we used as feature encoders have a single layer with hidden dimension 256.
-All the dropout layers randomly drop about 30\% of features for inputs during the training step but they do not drop any features during testing.
-We apply Xavier initialization to initialize each network layer's training parameters in our model.
-Our applied pretrained transformer \textbf{RoBERTa} is a base configuration which consists of 12 layers,768-d hidden size and 12 attention heads for efficient training and inference.
-The answer filtering module is trained for up to 200 epochs with a batch size of 128 and the relational chain reasoning module is trained for up to 120 epochs with a batch size of 32 on two benchmarks.
+All the LSTM modules we used as feature encoders have a single layer with a hidden dimension of 256.
+All the dropout layers randomly drop about 30\% of their features for inputs during the training step but they do not drop any features during testing.
+We apply Xavier initialization to each network layer's training parameters in our model.
+Our applied pretrained transformer \textit{RoBERTa} is a PyTorch-implemented configuration, which uses the BERT-base architecture \cite{tqx1zuoenhancere,ghj2022KSEMconfere,google2018bert}, consisting of 12 layers,768-d hidden size and 12 attention heads for efficient training and inference.
+Roberta-base encoder \cite{ott2019fairseq,roberta} contains up to about 125M parameters.
+The Answer Filtering Module is trained for up to 200 epochs with a batch size of 128, and the relational chain reasoning module is trained for up to 120 epochs with a batch size of 32 on three benchmarks.
 For every 10 training epochs, we adopt the early-stopping strategy by evaluating $hit@1$ on the test set to avoid overfitting.
 During model convergence, the stochastic gradient descent (SGD) optimizer with initial learning rate \textit{lr} = 1e-5 is adopted.
-We used different random seeds to independently validate our best configured model 5 times and report the average validation performances of our model in the next sections.
+We used different random seeds to validate our best-configured model independently 5 times and report the average validation performances of our model in the next sections.